aiven/devportal/docs/tutorials/kafka-migration.rst

 Create an Aiven for Apache Kafka MirrorMaker 2 service
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The :doc:`Aiven for Apache Kafka MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>` service is responsible sync the data between the source and target clusters in the migration.
+The :doc:`Aiven for Apache Kafka MirrorMaker 2 </docs/products/kafka/kafka-mirrormaker>` service syncs the data between the source and target clusters in the migration.
 You can create the service with the following steps:

 1. Log in to the `Aiven Console <https://console.aiven.io/>`_.
-2. Clink on the Aiven for Apache Kafka service, named ``demo-kafka`` created at the previous step.
+2. Click on the Aiven for Apache Kafka service you created previously, named ``demo-kafka``.
 3. On the *Overview* tab, scroll down until you locate the *Service integration* section and click on **Manage integrations**.

    .. image:: /images/tutorials/kafka-migration/service-integrations.png